wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 ### Prerequisites

-Before you begin the installation process, [test connectivity](proxies_manual_install.html#testing-proxy-host-connectivity) between the host being configured and your Wavefront service.
+- **Networking:** [Test connectivity](proxies_manual_install.html#testing-proxy-host-connectivity) between the target proxy host and your Wavefront service.

+- **JRE:** The Wavefront proxy is a Java jar file and requires a JRE - for example, openjdk8.
+Before you can install the proxy `.rpm` or `.deb` file, you must have the JRE in the execution path.

+    {% include note.html content="<br/>Starting with Wavefront proxy 11.1, the proxy installation packages don't include JRE.
+You must have installed Java JRE prior to the proxy installation. " %}

 ### Step 1: Download the Proxy

 If your system accepts incoming traffic, you can download the proxy file as follows:

 1. Download the proxy `.rpm` or `.deb` file from [packagecloud.io/wavefront/proxy](http://packagecloud.io/wavefront/proxy).
 2. Run `sudo rpm -U <name_of_file.rpm>` or `sudo dpkg -i <name_of_file.deb>`.
-    {% include note.html content="<br/>If no Java JRE is in the path, this command installs JRE locally under `/opt/wavefront/wavefront-proxy/proxy-jre`." %}

 ### Step 2: Determine Proxy Settings